Download Free Touch Monkeys Book in PDF and EPUB Free Download. You can read online Touch Monkeys and write the review.

 Young readers may touch various surfaces on monkeys that are not the one someone is looking for, until at last the right one appears.
 On board pages.

+Is the bias against touch in psychotherapy justified?
 Is ethical touch an oxymoron?
-Is the bias against touch in psychotherapy justified?
 Can the recovery process be complete without healing touch?
 Mental health professionals are entrusted with the awesome responsibility of providing appropriate treatment for clients in a safe environment that nurtures trust, a necessary ingredient for optimum movement through the therapeutic process.
 Though treatment approaches vary, most modalities are verbally based and, in theory, exclude physical contact.
 Fearing that any form of touch would likely lead to sexual feelings or interaction, clinicians tend to shy away from the topic.
-In The Ethical Use of Touch in Psychotherapy, however, authors Mic Hunter and Jim Struve skillfully demonstrate that touch--a most basic human need--is intrinsic to the healing process along with talk-therapy, regardless of the practitioner′s theoretical orientation.
-While the use of touch is a given in other health care settings, it remains a benefit denied as taboo in psychotherapeutic relationships, due to transgressors whose unscrupulous use of a valuable technique have marred its reputation.
-This book encourages readers to conduct a meaningful self-reflection and explore possible misconceptions related to touch in order to rejuvenate its acceptance.
-Based on years of sound research and clinical experience, The Ethical Use of Touch in Psychotherapy promises to enrich clinical discussion and stimulate further empirical research.
-This insightful and progressive presentation is a must read for clinicians, interns, and advanced students, as well as lay readers interested in the dynamics and innovations in psychotherapy.
+In this book, however, Mic Hunter and Jim Struve skilfully demonstrate that touch - a most basic human need - is intrinsic to

 A symposium titled, "Touch in Infancy" was held to celebrate the opening of the first Touch Research Institute in the world.
 Although touch is the largest sense organ in the body, it is the one that had been the most neglected and the only one to just recently have a research institute.
 Designed to conduct basic research on touch and on the skin, the institute will work with wellness programs such as massage therapy and other kinds of touch therapies to facilitate better health and to treat various diseases.
 The institute's opening symposium featured presentations from several of the world's leading experts in infant development.
 Published in this volume, their work addresses the relevance of touch to the neonate's well-being.